 What is your job title and duties?

-I am Assistant to the Co-Executive Producer.
-I answer the phone, keep a call log and manage the day-to-day calendar.
+I am an associate producer.
+I keep a call log and manage the day-to-day calendar.
 During production, I organize episodic binders as well as create location breakdowns of the script and actor availability calendars for my boss.
 I create SAG contracts for our guest actors and stunt players as well as book travel for the show.

 What originally brought you to MxCC?